Wa State: Geography and economy

 The region is mainly mountainous, with deep valleys.
 The lowest points are approximately 600 m above sea level, with the highest mountains over 3000 m.
 Initially Wa State was heavily reliant on opium production.
 With Chinese assistance, there has been a move towards growing rubber and tea plantations.
 Wa State cultivates 220,000 acres of rubber.
 Due to the resettlement of residents from mountainous areas to fertile valleys, there is also cultivation of wet rice, corn and vegetables.
 Dozens died during the resettlement due to disease and road accidents.
 One of the main income sources of Wa State is the mining of resources like tin, zinc, lead and smaller amounts of gold.
 The proven tin ore reserves of Wa State amount to more than 50 million tons, currently 95% of the tin mine production of Myanmar comes from there, around one sixth of the world production.

-However, there is also a thriving industry around sectors like prostitution and gambling in the capital Pangkham that are related to tourism from China which was thriving before the COVID-19 pandemic.
+Additionally, there is also a thriving industry around sectors like prostitution and gambling in the capital Pangkham that are related to tourism from China which was thriving before the COVID-19 pandemic.
 The region was able to vaccinate nearly all of its population against the virus by July 2021, one of the earliest dates in the world.
 In general, the state of development of Wa State is considerably higher than in the government-controlled areas of Myanmar, which is especially true for its capital.
 Wa State is economically dependent on China, which supports it financially and provides military and civilian advisors and weapons.
 It shares 82 miles (133 km) of frontier with China.

 The Myanmar kyat is not legal tender anywhere in the Wa State.
 In the north, the Chinese yuan is legal tender, whilst the baht is legal tender in the south.